 Ethernet is the network interface of the controller.
-The menu shows the parameters of the Ethernet interface, such as IP address, which are necessary for data exchange with the controller via the FE3 protocol.
+The menu shows the parameters of the Ethernet interface, such as IP address, which are necessary for data exchange with the controller via the FE3 protocol or OPC UA (Euromap 82.2).